-9.4 The appearance of a hedge on a Tithe Map dated before 1845 (all of those now existing are on the 1840 Solihull Tithe Map - Extract).
-The Location Plan of the Historic hedgerows is shown on attached plan Appendix 3 which indicates that these hedges in the area are protected by the 1997 Regulations which has been accepted by the Council.
+10.4 The appearance of a hedge on a Tithe Map dated before 1845 (all of those now existing are on the 1840 Map and shown on the Plan in Appendix 2) indicates that these hedges in the area are protected by the 1997 Regulations which has been accepted by the Council.
 This evidence of historic landscape with well-referenced details of field names, ownership, and farm units in the early Victorian period is a strong ground for deleting Site 4 from the Local Plan Review.

-10. Conclusions
+11. Conclusions

-10.1 Dickens Heath has experienced considerable development until recently and cannot take much more development.
+11.1 Dickens Heath has experienced considerable development until recently and cannot take much more development.
 More development is happening at Tidbury Green following recent Appeals.
 Just because there is a nearby railway station is not enough to justify further major development of Dickens Heath.
 Every other planning factor points to the unsuitability of Site 4 for development.
 The cumulative adverse effect of the range of evidence set out above make Site 4 contrary to a range of local and national planning policies.

-10.2 We therefore strongly urge Solihull Council to:
+11.2 I therefore strongly urge Solihull Council to:

-- delete from Site 4 the land between Birchy Leasowes Lane, Tilehouse Lane, Tythe Barn Lane, and the private road Birchy Close Dickens Heath, from the emerging Local Plan Review for the many reasons given above, and - retain the field between Akamba, Tythe Barn Lane and the Stratford Canal for up to 100 dwellings as a sustainable extension of Dickens Heath
+- delete Site 4, west of Dickens Heath, from the emerging Local Plan Review for the many reasons given above, and - retain the field between Akamba, Tythe Barn Lane and the Stratford Canal as land for a sustainable long-term extension of the existing village.